Opening Date: 19-04-2021

-The International Postgraduate Research Scholarships (IPRS) is a scholarship specifically intended to support international students that covers international tuition fees and also provides a stipend.
+The Flinders International Research Scholarship (FIPRS) is a scholarship specifically intended to support international students that covers international tuition fees and also provides a stipend.

-A very limited number of IPRS are available each year (5 scholarships in 2016) and due to the limited number of scholarships each round is highly competitive.
-The IPRS is awarded to candidates who demonstrate outstanding aptitude for independent research.
-The IPRS are considered on the basis of academic merit, academic research training and research indicators and performance.
+A very limited number of FIPRS for international students are available each year (5 scholarships in 2021) and due to the limited number of scholarships, each round is highly competitive.
+The FIPRS is awarded to candidates who demonstrate outstanding aptitude for independent research, academic merit, academic research training and research indicators and performance.

 The scholarship is tenable for up to three years for a Research Doctorate degree and up to two years for a Research Masters degree.
-Successful applicants are required to undertake full time study and must be commencing a research higher degree in Australia for the first time.
+Successful applicants are required to undertake full time study and must be commencing a higher degree by research in Australia for the first time.

-Applicants for the IPRS will be automatically considered for the Flinders International Postgraduate Research Scholarship (FIPRS).
+Applicants for the Australian Government Research Training Program Scholarship (AGRTPS) for international students will be automatically considered for the FIPRS.

-The IPRS pays the international student tuition fees charged by Flinders University for a research higher degree.
-The IPRS also provides the recipient and dependents with student health cover.
-IPRS students are not required to pay for visa application fees for themselves or their dependents.
+The FIPRS pays the international student tuition fees charged by Flinders University for a research higher degree.

-Please see the attached conditions of award for full eligibility criteria.
+Please download the FIPRS conditions of award for full eligibility criteria.

 IMPORTANT APPLICATION INFORMATION